thedevelobear/react-rewards/README.md

 | springAnimation | bool   | whether the button should be animated                  | true                      |
 | colors          | array  | An array of colors used when generating confettis      |                           |
 | emoji           | array  | An array of emoji used when generating emoji particles |                           |

-This package was build using React-Pose and react-dom-confetti and Lottie-web.